PontusES/weight-trainer-test/README.md

 ## Overview

-This project is a Next.js application that recreates the iconic Star Wars opening crawl, and then have some facts about the movies.
+This project is a Next.js application that recreates the iconic Star Wars opening crawl and presents facts about the movies.
 It's a fun and interactive way to showcase web development skills while paying homage to the beloved sci-fi franchise.

 ## Features